Xyborg/ChatGPT-Product-Info/chrome-extension/README.md

 - **Citation Links**: Direct links to source websites for more information
 - **Review Themes**: Categorized review themes for easy browsing
 - **Projects & Tags**: Organize every search with project assignments and tag labels for richer filtering
+- **Backup & Restore**: Export your search history, projects, and tags to a JSON file for backup or transfer between devices

 ### Chrome Extension Features
 - **Search History**: Automatically save searches (up to 50) and reopen them instantly